epwr/rgene/README.md

 Maybe have `"cat @/assets/template.gemspec > project/project.gemspec"` where the
 @ symbol is actually turned into the path to the assets folder.

-### Numerical Flags Specify options
+### Capital Flags Specify options

-Eventually, it would be nice to allow `rgene r2ate` to set the project up with a different Rakefile than `rgene rate` would.
-Disallowing (to start) numbers to be used as flags would allow this to be added later on.
+Eventually, it would be nice to allow `rgene rGate` to set the project up with a different Rakefile than `rgene rate` would.
+Disallowing (to start) capital letters to be used as flags would allow this to be added later on.